petterigit/TheSir/README.md

 ## Interactions

 Create interactions in the `interactions` folder.
 These can include slash commands and button interactions, or any other interactions there might be.
 Create folder for each interaction and name the file with export as `index.js`.
 The export should have identical format to command export seen above.

+Interaction parameters are handled similarly to commands.
+Parameters are separated by whitespace.
+First parameter is the interaction name, rest of the parameters are additional.
+For an example, look at `sir ruokaa` command and `ruokaa` interaction.